 The disappearance of stilted, formal service can only be welcomed with open arms it’s a changing of the tides, where serious gastronomy is no longer synonymous with strict rules of behaviour.

 Unless your staying at the hotel, Pierside Bar & Restaurant is not the kind of restaurant you stumble across, but make purposeful strides toward, despite it being tucked away in the hotel, you’ll find a peaceful shrine to the art of Australian cuisine.

 Presentation and Taste

-From across the handsome counter, the semi open kitchen offers culinary theatrics, and the drinks flow freely.
-The food is presented on beautiful handcrafted crockery.
-These rustic looking dishes tastes as good as they look.
+From across the handsome counter, the semi-open kitchen offers culinary theatrics, and the drinks flow freely.
+The food is presented on beautifully handcrafted crockery.
+These rustic looking dishes taste as good as they look.
 I also appreciated that this is the kind of place where diners and families can feel comfortable ordering a beer as they would a glass of the finest red wine.
 My children loved eating here and ate the food with ease and comfort.

 What I loved was the great food that came from the humble dedication of the Horace Chim, the chef who is always in the kitchen.
 He is not the type to simply splash his name on the menu and reap the rewards.
 The menu is as exciting and accomplished as Hong Kong itself.

 Desserts Spring Forest